if it is npm v6

 └── tsconfig.json

-Let's take a brief look at the contents of the document.
+Let’s take a brief look at the file contents.

-directory to better separate it from other types of code.
+We place functions in the function directory to better separate them from other types of code.

 Function file

-.
-In order to better conform to the midway system and use our dependency injection, it is turned into Class here.
+Let’s first take a look at the function file.
+The traditional function is a function.
+In order to be more consistent with the midway system and use our dependency injection, it is turned into a Class here.

-decorator, we label the method as an HTTP interface and mark the path
+Through the @ServerlessTrigger decorator, we mark the method as an HTTP interface and mark the path and method attributes.

-import { Provide, Inject, ServerlessTrigger, ServerlessTriggerType, Query } from '@midwayjs/decorator';
+import { Provide, Inject, ServerlessTrigger, ServerlessTriggerType, Query } from '@midwayjs/core';

 import { Context } from '@midwayjs/faas';